Dr Pepper Snapple Group (DPS) Q1 2017 Results - Earnings Call Transcript

 Martin M. Ellen - Dr Pepper Snapple Group, Inc.

-And my communication I've changed in channel strategy if you had not just coming for us.
+And my communication on changing channel strategy if you had not just coming for us.
 I mean, they acknowledge it as well.
 Their team has looked at this as well.
 So this is not coming from us.
-And by the way, Larry talked about Bai-osphere this very interesting way they are approaching the sort of targeted focus on stores and are driving the stores and these targeted areas to improve weekly case throughput like by 3x.
+And by the way, Larry talked about Bai-osphere this very interesting way they are approaching this sort of targeted focus on stores and are driving the stores in these targeted areas to improve weekly case throughput like by 3x.
 That's Ben and his – that's Ben's idea and his team's idea and we are very supportive of it.
-It's sort of an innovative way to think about particularly for a new brand a very much more sort of hands on in-store focused effort.
+It's sort of an innovative way to think about, particularly for a new brand, a very much more sort of hands on in-store focused effort.
 We are really intrigued by this as a model, as an adjunct to almost marketing and creating awareness for new growing brands.
 So don't – they are at work every single day, running as hard as they did before and I would say we're trying to do everything we can to keep up with them.

 Larry D. Young - Dr Pepper Snapple Group, Inc.

 And the enthusiasm is contagious they have.
-I mean, it's a – it's a group when you go ahead and work with them, spend a day or two with them, you come out pumped up ready to go.
+I mean, it's a – it's a group when you go there and work with them, spend a day or two with them, you come out pumped up ready to go.

 Kevin Grundy - Jefferies LLC